samtron1412/docs/misc/game.md

 ### Audio Feedback

+# Game Engines

+A game engine is a software framework designed for the creation and development of video games.
+Developers use them to create games for consoles, mobile devices and personal computers.

+The core functionality typically provided by a game engine includes:
+- a rendering engine (renderer) for 2D or 3D graphics,
+- a physics engine or collision detection (and collision response),
+- audio engine,
+- scripting,
+- animation,
+- artificial intelligence,
+- networking,
+- streaming,
+- memory management,
+- threading,
+- localization support,
+- scene graph,
+- and may include video support for cinematics.

+- [GitHub - Game Engines][5]

+## Components

+### Main game program

+The actual game logic has to be implemented by some algorithms.
+It is distinct from any rendering, sound or input work.

+### Rendering engine

+It is built upon one or multiple rendering application programming interfaces (APIs), such as Direct3D or OpenGL which provide a software abstraction of the graphics processing unit (GPU).

+### Audio engine

+It can calculate things on the CPU, or on a dedicated ASIC.
+Abstraction APIs, such as OpenAL, SDL audio, XAudio 2, Web Audio, etc. are available.

+### Physics engine

+The physics engine is responsible for emulating the laws of physics realistically within the application.

 # How to get a job in game industry

 - Close community, so only through close network